 Best walks for autumn in the UK

 The UK is home to some of the best autumn walks.
-There’s little better than getting out with the family on a crisp day and enjoying the views as the colours of the countryside dazzle in red and orange hues.
+There’s little better than getting out with the family on a crisp day and enjoying the views as the changing colours of the countryside dazzle in red and orange hues.

 Discover ancient woodland, head out foraging and make a note of the wildlife you see.
 It’s a wonderful way to practice mindful walking.

 Read on to discover our pick of the best walks for autumn in the UK.

 The Staffordshire Moorlands offer a variety of nature walks, with the Churnet River’s Dimmingsdale Valley being one of our favourite spots.
 You’ll enjoy stunning countryside views in every direction.